aimhigherweb/iec_website/content/what-we-do/myopia-control.md

 ##### Orthokeratology

-[Orthokeratology](/what-we-do/orthokeratology-corneal-reshaping) (or Ortho-K) is a type of contact lens wear which has been practiced at Innovative Eye Care for many years.
-Ortho-K involves wearing a custom-designed contact lens overnight which reshapes the surface of the eye, giving clear vision the next day without the lenses.
+[Orthokeratology](/what-we-do/orthokeratology-corneal-reshaping) (or ortho-K) is a type of contact lens wear which has been practiced at Innovative Eye Care for many years.
+Ortho-K involves wearing a custom-designed contact lens overnight which reshapes the surface of the eye, providing clear vision the next day without the lenses.
 As well as being convenient for the patient, the treatment actually slows and in some cases stops myopia progression.
-When myopic eyes are corrected with conventional spectacles and contact lenses, light entering the eye centrally will focus at the retina; however, light entering off-centre will focus behind the retina.
-This is thought to stimulate lengthening at the back of the eye as the retina tries to reach the focal point behind the eye, worsening the condition.
-Ortho-K lenses can slow this growth by changing the shape of the eye surface, allowing central light to focus accurately at the retina and off-centre light to focus in front of the retina.
-The retina will no longer 'attempt' to elongate.
+As the surface of the eye changes, so does the point at which light entering it is focused.
+As we know, myopes focus light behind the retina.
+When reshaped, the light is focused on the retina and the eye no longer attempts to elongate.

 Research has now shown a range of 32%-100% slowing of myopia progression depending on the study.
 Most reports suggest an average of a 50% reduction in the rate of myopia progression with ortho-K contact lens wear.
 Results in our practice and from other myopia control practices in Australasia show complete halting of myopia progression in some patients.